 Others teach at Rutgers, Howard, Randolph-Macon, Lake Forest, Iowa State, the University of New Orleans, Elmhurst College (Illinois), Rhode Island College, the University of North Dakota, Kent State, Idaho State, Indiana State, Central Michigan, James Madison, Southwest Texas, Alverno and the University of Washington at Tacoma.
 Some have found positions outside the United States, teaching in Australia, Canada, and France.

 Not all of our Ph.D.s are university teachers, however.
 They also include an economic analyst for the World Bank, a senior editor at the National Security Archive in Washington, D.C. and the Archivist of the State of Connecticut.

 At the master's level, many of our graduates are successful secondary school teachers while others have gone on to major law schools and PhD programs.
-In addition to continuing at NIU, our MA students are in doctoral programs at the University of Chicago, Michigan, Toronto, Perdue, Duke, and Washington.
-A number of recent M.A.s have found positions in museums, regional archives, and historical societies, including the Chicago Historical Society, the Minnesota Historical Society, the New York State Archives, the Iowa State Historical Society, the Ohio Historical Society, the Museums at Stony Brook, and the Calumet Regional Archives (Indiana).
+In addition to continuing at NIU, our master's students are in doctoral programs at the University of Chicago, Michigan, Toronto, Perdue, Duke, and Washington.
+A number of recent M.A.s have found positions in museums, regional archives and historical societies, including the Chicago Historical Society, the Minnesota Historical Society, the New York State Archives, the Iowa State Historical Society, the Ohio Historical Society, the Museums at Stony Brook and the Calumet Regional Archives (Indiana).

 Some have secured positions as editors, for example on the Freedmen and Southern Society Project and the George C. Marshall Papers, or as research specialists at the Smithsonian Institution.